-Sometimes we view bugs as a nuisance because they are eating our plants or intruding in and around our homes.
+We may view bugs as a nuisance because they are eating our plants or intruding in and around our homes.
 The Spotted Wing Drosophila or Japanese Beetle are two examples of pesky bugs that can cause damage to our beloved plants.
-I could go on and on about bugs that cause us major gardening headaches and, let’s be real, heartache at times.
+I could go on and on about bugs that cause us major gardening headaches and heartache at times.

 Many of us know about the beneficial pollinators like bees or the pest killing dragonflies, butterflies, and spiders but let’s look at some bugs you may not have heard that can help us in our fight against nasty pests.
-These bugs aren’t usually a quick fix nor are they a “get rid of all” type of pest control but if we look at the positive of these beneficial bugs maybe we can help balance the ecosystem without using pesticides or impeding on our ability to harvest from a crop when ready because of chemical residue.
+These bugs aren’t usually a quick fix nor are they a complete eradication pest control, which in most cases, isn’t needed.
+If we look at the positive of beneficial bugs, we can help balance the ecosystem without using pesticides or comprising your crop with harmful chemicals.

 The Praying mantis would be an insect you would need to introduce and is a predator of many insects, mites, and eggs.
 They have a really healthy appetite so be careful if you use other beneficial insects or worried about native bugs being eaten such as the Ladybug which we will get to in a moment.
-When they are young the praying mantis will eat mosquitoes, aphids, leafhoppers, caterpillars and other soft-bodied insects.
-They don’t stop there when they get to be bigger and become adults.
-They will go for beetles, grasshoppers, crickets, and other pests in your garden!
+When they are young, the praying mantis will eat mosquitoes, aphids, leafhoppers, caterpillars and other soft-bodied insects.
+As adults, they will eat beetles, grasshoppers, crickets, and other pests in your garden!
 If you are worried about introducing an insect not native to Minnesota, you need not worry.
 The praying mantis will not survive the winter here.
 There are multiple sites that you can buy the praying mantis egg cases with instructions on how many you would need and the best time to use them.

 Ladybug A.k.a Lady Beetles